MaryJ25/Scrape-SourceForge100/README.md

 found requests the path to the executable).
 Selects the top100 directory and then makes it into an archive and opens up the directory where the archive is.

-## Potential errors
+### Potential errors
 - If for whatever reason the code won't be able to connect to selenium driver it will throw a timeout error
 - If connection is lost while downloading the code will either throw an error or get stuck.
 Safeguarding for this - when the code is restarted and tries downloading again, it will pass the links that have been downloaded before (as long as the directory is the same).

+## How to run
+Run the `main.py` file and all functions will be executed in the order they need to be.

+## License
+Distributed under the MIT License.
+See `LICENSE` for more information.